E3SM-Project/polaris/docs/tutorials/dev_add_test_group.md

 class Forward(OceanModelStep):
     """
-    A step for performing forward ocean component runs as part of baroclinic channel test cases.
+    A step for performing forward ocean component runs as part of "yet another channel" test cases.

     Attributes
     ----------